Image Description Elements

 - displayname

-Allows setup of the boot menu title for the selected boot loader.
+Allows setting up the boot menu title for the selected boot loader.
 So you can have suse-SLED-foo as the image name but a different name as the boot display name.
-Spaces are not allowed in the display name because it causes problems for some boot loaders and kiwi did not take the effort to separate the ones which can display them correctly from the ones which can’t
+Spaces are not allowed in the display name because it causes problems for some boot loaders, and kiwi did not take the effort to separate the ones that can display them correctly from the ones that can’t.

 - id

-sets an identification number which appears as file
+sets an identification number that appears as file

 Provide an image identity.